-We have expert betting tips for the 2020 Tour Championship, which is the final event of the FedEx Cup playoffs.
+We have expert betting tips for the 2021 Tour Championship this week, which is the final tournament of the FedEx Cup.

 Tour Championship Predictions

 Losing last week in the BMW Championship would have been painful for Bryson DeChambeau, but he needs to enforce the memory of a goldfish.

 He had numerous chances to win and become the top seed in the FedEx Cup, but his short game let him down considerably.
 However, the big American has the power to blow this field away and starting at –7 helps him do that.